The E. M. Viquesney "Spirit of the American Doughboy" Database

 texasescapes.com

 This impressive memorial was paid for by Susan Tate Wilder, mother of Corporal Otis Henry, who was gassed near the village of Vincey, Lorraine, France, October 6, 1918.
-Mrs. Wilder was not a woman of means, and it wasn't until 1931 that this probably very expensive monument was installed.
-Such was a mother's grief and devotion to her son, who died only 35 days before the guns went silent on November 11.
+Mrs. Wilder was not a woman of means, and it is not known how she raised the money to pay for this probably very expensive monument.
+It was finally installed in 1931, well into the Great Depression, which probably added further to fundraising problems.
+But such was a mother's grief and devotion to her son, who died only 36 days before the guns went silent on November 11.
 Corporal Henry was the first man from Bowie County to die in the war.

 A statue of Corporal Henry stands in the center, flanked by two angels; the monument is topped by an unsigned, untitled stone Doughboy.